kids-first/kf-somatic-workflow/README.md

     - `wgs_calling_interval_list`: [wgs_calling_regions.hg38.interval_list](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK.*To create our 'wgs_canonical_calling_regions.hg38.interval_list', edit this file* by leaving only entries related to chr 1-22, X,Y, and M.M may need to be added.
     - `af_only_gnomad_vcf`: [af-only-gnomad.hg38.vcf.gz](https://console.cloud.google.com/storage/browser/-gatk-best-practices/somatic-hg38) - need a valid google account, this is a link to the best practices google bucket from Broad GATK.
     - `exac_common_vcf`: [small_exac_common_3.hg38.vcf.gz](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38) - need a valid google account, this is a link to the best practices google bucket from Broad GATK.
-    - `hg38_strelka_bed`: [hg38_strelka.bed.gz'](https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md#extended-use-cases) - this link here has the bed-formatted text needed to copy to create this file.You will need to bgzip this file.
+    - `hg38_strelka_bed`: [hg38_strelka.bed.gz'](https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md#extended-use-cases) - this link here has the bed-formatted text needed to copy to create this file.
+You will need to bgzip this file.
      - `vep_cache`: `homo_sapiens_vep_93_GRCh38.tar.gz` from ftp://ftp.ensembl.org/pub/release-93/variation/indexed_vep_cache/ - variant effect predictor cache.
      Current production workflow uses this version, and is compatible with the release used in the vcf2maf tool.
      - `threads`: 16
      - `chr_len`: hs38_chr.len, this a tsv file with chromosomes and their lengths.
 Should be limited to canonical chromosomes
-      The first column must be chromosomes, optionally the secnod can be an alternate format of chromosomes.
+      The first column must be chromosomes, optionally the second can be an alternate format of chromosomes.
       Last column must be chromosome length.
       Using the `hg38_strelka_bed`, and removing chrM can be a good source for this.
     - `coeff_var`: 0.05